 As a company operating a high-risk business of venture and buyout investment, it is extremely important for us to enhance management governance and ensure fair and prompt decision making.
 To date, we have strengthened governance in stages each year on themes such as management independence, sharing value with shareholders, improving capital efficiency, and promoting growth strategies.
 Specifically, since June 2015 when we became a company with board-audit committee, we have promoted initiatives such as increasing the ratio of independent directors on the Board of Directors, appointing female directors, and establishing a Nomination and Remuneration Committee.
 In the fiscal year ended March 31, 2021, from the perspective of capital efficiency, the Company decided on a policy to clearly specify funds needed to continue investment activities and consider shareholder returns for any portion exceeding such amount, and implemented a share buyback.
-Furthermore, since announcing the Basic Policy for Enhancing Corporate Value in December 2022, we have been strengthening our organizational foundation to realize this policy, while implementing measures to contribute to sustainability through our business.
+Furthermore, in order to enhance the feasibility of achieving the Basic Policy for Enhancing Corporate Value announced in December 2022, we decided in April 2025 to focus on domestic investment and transfer our overseas subsidiaries, as well as review our shareholder return policy, and have updated the Basic Policy for Enhancing Corporate Value.
+We have been strengthening our organizational foundation to realize this basic policy, while implementing measures to contribute to sustainability through our business.